 - Only original articles sent exclusively for nomination for AWSAR award will be accepted.
 Articles previously published elsewhere, or simultaneously sent for publication elsewhere, are not acceptable.

 - The applicants are requested to mention the theme, title of the paper along with their name, affiliation, and contact details in the submitted article.

 - Articles submitted should carry a declaration that the article is original and has not been previously published elsewhere.

 - Article of 1000-1500 words (A4-size with 2.5 cm margin on all sides, single column, Times New Roman font, font size 12, 1.5 line spacing written in MS Word) will be accepted for further scrutiny.

 - Applicants found guilty of plagiarism will be blacklisted and debarred from being participation in future.

 - All articles should be submitted through an online portal.
-It is suggested that hard copy can also be submitted to the office for record.

 - A panel of eminent scientists and science communicators constituted by DST will select the best 100 entries received from PhD scholars and 20 best entries received from postdoctoral fellows.